hoshikawa2/ai_openapi_validator/README.md

-# 📘 Manual and Tutorial – OpenAPI Validation Tool
+# 📘 AI OpenAPI Validation Tool: Apply your validation rules into an OpenAPI specification using AI

 ## 1. Introduction